 Many coaching tools and techniques are now fairly well established, but how do they actually work?
 Neuroscience for Coaches equips coaches with information that will help them answer this question and therefore deliver greater value to clients.
 Based on over twelve years of research, this book provides a clear explanation of the aspects of neuroscience that are relevant to coaching so you can describe to clients from a neuroscientific perspective why particular techniques and methods work and the benefits to them.

-This fully updated 2nd edition of Neuroscience for Coaches includes new case studies and interviews with established coaches, along with new material on oxytocin, goals and brain networks.
+This fully updated 2nd edition of Neuroscience for Coaches includes new interviews with Marshall Goldsmith, Susan Grandfield, Christian van Nieuwerburgh and Kim Morgan, along with new material on oxytocin, goals and mindfulness.
 It covers the latest neuroscientific research and, crucially, the ways in which coaches can use this information effectively and practically in their everyday work.
 Neuroscience for Coaches is a vital resource for keeping up to date with recent scientific developments, tools and techniques in coaching.